vinar/SalesforceStyleGuide/ApexStyleGuide.md

 <a name="test-classes"></a>
 ### Test classes
 Test classes should be named `MyClassTest`.
-If the test is not a unit-level test but instead a broader test case, it it should be named `TEST_StuffThatsGenerallyBeingTested`.
+If the test is not a unit-level test but instead a broader test case, it it should be named `StuffBeingTestedTest`.